ChurchTrac Logo

 Youth Camp Transportation Expense in ChurchTrac's church accounting software

-We are able to assign various categories to transactions to help classify them for reporting or budgeting purposes.
+We can assign various categories to transactions to help classify them for reporting or budgeting purposes.
 We can also place transactions into Funds so we can see how much is available for a particular purpose.

 Pro Tips